Swarm Conference Code of Conduct

 The people who make SWARM are dedicated to creating an optimal, safe and comfortable event experience for everyone.
 To that end, we ask that everyone involved in SWARM – organisers, staff, speakers, sponsors and attendees – adhere to this Code of Conduct.

-As we are an event experienced digitally as well as in-person, this Code also applies to online content and behaviour surrounding Swarm (such as social media).
+As we are an event experienced digitally, this Code applies to online content and behaviour surrounding Swarm (such as social media).

 To get the most out of SWARM we invite participants to fill out their profiles, connect with others, approach each event with a learning mindset, and bring questions and perspectives to build on in the discussion.